Interpreting San Rock Art

 Introduction to interpreting San Rock Art

 The San used many natural elements or symbols in their rock art in the Drakensberg.
 The purpose of this section is to assist readers in Interpreting San Rock Art or the meaning thereof.
-This article will be developed further on the next few months.

-Three most important elements:
+The three most important elements:

-• ·The Eland, this was a beloved animal of the San as they believed it was an intermediary of God and their ancestors.
+• ·The Eland, was a beloved animal of the San as they believed it was an intermediary of God and their ancestors.
 Eland could assist them in engaging with their ancestors and God.
 Eland is often depicted as entering a crack in a rock face.
-San believed that rock art sites were ‘veils’ to the spiritual world.
+San believed rock art sites were ‘veils’ to the spiritual world.
 These sites are thus sacred and should be treated with respect.

 • Rhebuck.
 The San believed that this buck had links to rain.
 Shamans would very often paint Rhebuck when they were imploring their ancestors to bring rain in times of drought;